This page is designed to answer the following questions:

 You should be able to demonstrate how to use any PPE provided by your employer in line with their agreed ways of working.

 PPE should be changed whenever there is a change in the individual or the task being performed.
-So, as well as changing to clean PPE when working with a different individual, you should also change PPE if, for example, you transition from assisting the same individual with washing and then with eating.
+So, as well as changing to clean PPE when working with a different individual, you should also change PPE if, for example, you transition from assisting the same individual with washing to eating.

 PPE should be checked for defects before use and any concerns with PPE should be reported to your manager.